-As a counterbalance to markets created through the freedom of ownership, the idea of the welfare state was built in the 20th century.
+As a counterbalance to markets created through the freedom of ownership, the idea of the welfare state was born in the 20th century.
 In the welfare state model, merit assets such as education and healthcare would be offered by the state to everyone.
-Additional wealth of a society should therefore be allocated into developing the most long-lasting and fundamental assets, by, for example, widening the access to the school system and basic infrastructure such as water, sanitation, electricity and transport.
-Systems of income redistribution were also born within industrial societies, meanwhile more resources (more private and public) were channeled into research, development and innovation activities in different sectors of society.30
+The additional wealth of a society should therefore be allocated into developing the most long-lasting and fundamental assets, by, for example, widening access to the school system and basic infrastructure such as water, sanitation, electricity and transport.
+Systems of income redistribution were also born within industrial societies, meanwhile more resources (private and public) were channeled into research, development and innovation activities in different sectors of society.30

 Eventually the current division between private and public ownership became fixed, something that was not questioned very often.
-This division reflected largely the needs and challenges present in an industrial era society, political bargains between different interest groups (especially those of work and capital, employers and companies) and feasible production logic of certain goods and services in a context of the level of technology and skills available at that time.
+This division reflected largely the needs and challenges present in an industrial era society, political bargains between different interest groups (especially those of work and capital, employers and companies) and the feasible production logic of certain goods and services in a context of the level of technology and skills available at that time.
 However, despite major changes in society, technology, skills and economy, many of these surrounding rules and institutions pertained.

-A question arises: Does it still make sense

-to perceive societal issues through the public-private dichotomy or the contradiction between market logic and basic rights now in the time of the global digital economy?
+The question arises: Does it still make sense to perceive societal issues through the public-private dichotomy or the contradiction between market logic and basic rights now in the time of the global digital economy?

 At one extreme our economy is represented by scalable digital solutions and the Internet, giving birth to very different ways of value and wealth creation.
-This entire branch of the economy is at the moment taking over many major functions that were previously dominated by traditional industries and companies, eventually becoming a ubiquitous and dominant force in society.
-The new digital giants are now capitalizing in massive scale on the work and development input of millions of people over a timespan of decades all over the world: researchers in universities and publicly funded research institutes, hackers and other amateurs, employees of public organizations designing and implementing major pieces of the global digital infrastructure.
-The owners of the digital systems of today, harnessing the past efforts towards building the global digital village, can scale their services almost endlessly without a significant need for additional labour.
-In other words, their business can grow without hardly any additional costs at all.
-The idea of ownership is here quite different from the original context where the right to ownership emerged: what is the labour that converts land into something valuable and creates a claim for ownership?
-How can this labour justify who in the end owns what and is able to acquire wealth?
+This entire branch of the economy is now taking over many major functions that were previously dominated by traditional industries and companies, eventually becoming a ubiquitous and dominant force in society.
+The new digital giants are now capitalizing on a massive scale on the work and development input of millions of people over a timespan of decades all over the world: researchers in universities and publicly funded research institutes, hackers and other amateurs, employees of public organizations designing and implementing major pieces of the global digital infrastructure.
+The owners of the digital systems of today, harnessing past efforts towards building the global digital village, can scale their services almost endlessly without a significant need for additional labour.